Imagimm-CIML/Qupath_DBSCAN/README.md

 ### 6- Classify the detected spots as beads (because the groovy script is working only on class detections).
 To do that go in the menu Classify/Object classification/create single measurtements classifier and put the theshold to the minimum to be sure to select all the spots:
 ![classifier](https://user-images.githubusercontent.com/41480459/221810259-54957572-417e-4a11-82a5-dbfa86b63006.jpg)
 You can put a classifier name to save the classifier in the project.
-You should obtain this:
+Then you should obtain this:

 ![clssify_beads](https://user-images.githubusercontent.com/41480459/221817329-15713c7a-efd4-477d-9199-1e8db123f983.jpg)